thanhlongb/digital-goods-marketplace/message/README.md

 ## Docker container setup

-1. For the docker , build the image first by running this command `docker build -t chat .`
+1. For the docker , build the image first by running this command `docker build . -t chatservice`

+2. To run the container, run the following command `docker run`

 ## For Postman